The Impossible Burger is a plant-based alternative to traditional meat-based burgers. It’s said to mimic the flavor, aroma, and texture of beef.

 What really sets the Impossible Burger apart from other vegan and vegetarian foods enriched with iron is that it provides heme iron.
 Heme iron is better absorbed by your body than the non-heme iron you get from plant foods.

 Moreover, soy leghemoglobin has been shown to have an equivalent bioavailability to the iron found in meat, making it a potentially important source of highly absorbable iron for those who don’t consume animal products (

-The iron in the Impossible Burger has been approved by the FDA for use in food, although it's long-term safety is still unknown.
+The iron in the Impossible Burger is FDA-approved for use in food, although its long-term safety is still unknown.